ForEvolve/forevolve.github.io/_posts/en/2017-09-13-design-patterns-web-api-service-and-repository-part-10.md

 1. We will implement the `NinjaRepository`
 1. We will connect the `NinjaRepository` to Azure Table Storage (which cost basically nothing)
-1. I will introduce an open source framework that I am building; from that framework, the `ForEvolve.Azure` package will help us get things done faster than using `WindowsAzure.Storage` directly.
+1. I will introduce an open source framework that I am building; from that framework, the `ForEvolve.Azure` package will help us get things done faster than using `WindowsAzure.Storage` directly.<!--more-->
-1. Finally, we will store our credentials using secrets instead of in the application settings.<!--more-->

 [Skip the shared part](#forevolveazure)